browolf/stellar/readme.txt

 Bump Sequence

-This is when you want to jump a transaction ahead in your own sequence timeline to invalid
+This is when you want to jump a transaction ahead in your own sequence timeline.
 Bum sequence is when you want 1 operation to invalid a bunch of other possible operations.

 For this there is a bump sequence operation